keerts/aws-handson/README.md

 # Hands on aws tech day

-These are the hands on assignments for the AWS tech day on April 28 at Avisi.
+These are the hands-on assignments for the AWS tech day on April 28 at Avisi.

 If you weren't there, there might be not much use in this repository for you.

 # Get started

-1) Just log into the AWS console with the username/password and play around.
+1. Just log into the AWS console with the username/password and play around.
-2) Install the CLI and follow the instructions
+2. Install the CLI and follow the instructions

 If you have questions, come to the HipChat room at: https://www.hipchat.com/gajDKStLg